Fat Loss Strategies -Cliff notes for a lifetime of fat loss!

 A Summary of This Program:

 This is a reference guide.
 I’m going to share a lot of ideas.
 At the end, the questions will ask you to choose a diet, a method of exercise, and an accountability strategy.
 Those are the three most important pieces.
 I’ve noticed the clients that have had the most success are the ones that are involved in deciding the details of their program.
 The faster the clients lose the weight, the more likely they are to gain it back.
-Look for changes that are gradual, permanent, and sustainable.
+Look for changes that are gradual, sustainable, and ENJOYABLE.
 Reminder, this is not how to be healthy, or get stronger, or perform better.
 This is strictly how to lose fat or stay lean.

 Cheat Sheet- The Cliff Notes

 -Eat 100g of healthy protein a day.

 -Skip breakfast or eat a high protein breakfast.
 It seems to positively effect food choices for the rest of the day.